Dr Olive Nabukeera

 Research interests

-My scholarship focuses on the intersectionality of race, language, and identity in English language teaching, with a particular emphasis on the representation of Black identities.
-I began publishing in this area with an article on native speakerism and African teachers of English (2012), and later examined the positioning of Black ESL teachers in the United States in the CATESOL Journal (2022), as part of its special issue on anti-racist perspectives, policies, and practices in TESOL.
-Recent work includes The Visible Invisibility of Black Educators in ELT (Bloomsbury, 2025) and Teaching while Black: Navigating Performativity and Authenticity (Patterns of Practice, 2025).
+My research focuses on the intersectionality of race, language, and identity in English language teaching, with a particular emphasis on the representation of Black identities.
+I began publishing in this area with an article on native speakerism and African teachers of English (2012), and later examined the positioning of Black ESL teachers in the United States in the CATESOL Journal (2022).
+Recent work includes The Visible Invisibility of Black Educators in ELT (Bloomsbury, 2025), Teaching while Black: Navigating Performativity and Authenticity (Patterns of Practice, 2025), Teaching Implicit Bias in Foundation EAP (InForm, 2026) and Reimagining EAP through (Dis)comfort: Race, Identity and Emotion in Academic English ( Routledge, 2026).

 Qualifications

-• Bachelors- Education, English & Literature (Makerere University, Uganda)
+- Bachelors- English & Literature (Makerere University, Uganda)

 Professional memberships